 Chronic stress is a major contributing factor to many of today’s most prevalent diseases.

-Yoga is able to deeply relax the entire system and reduce the effects of stress, allowing the body, mind and emotions to truly settle.
+Yoga is proven to reduce the effects of stress by inducing the parasympathetic nervous system and the relaxation response.
+This promotes and supports the healthy functioning of our physiology, including blood pressure regulation, digestive health, balancing blood sugar levels and more.
 Sleep can become deeper and more restful.
 A calmer, clearer mind improves energy, concentration, memory, and creativity.

 The Spine and Musculoskeletal System